Table of Contents

 The high-specification Li-ion battery can provide power for up to 10 hours, long enough for the lengthiest commute.
 Handily, the X2 comes with two charging ports (additional chargers sold separately) which means its dual batteries can be juiced simultaneously.
 Using two chargers can substantially cut charging time from the estimated 8 hours.

 The X2 comes fitted with two brushless, direct-drive 4150W hub motors.
 They combine to deliver 8300W at the wheel.
-The sealed motors are of high-quality construction, with the builder offering a two-year warranty on all new scooters.
+The sealed motors are of high-quality construction, with the manufacturer offering a two-year warranty on all new scooters.

 The Dualtron X2 comes packed in a special frame that protects it during transportation.
 It’s a nice touch that shows the care and attention the manufacturer has put into the X2.